GriffinMichalak/FindDairyFree/README.md

 * 📝 The ability to add suggestions for new restaurants not listed on the app via [this form](https://forms.gle/ANr687gyHsKiG8WH6).

 ## Constraints
-* For the time being, this will only work for Massachusetts.
+* For the time being, this will only work for restaurants in Massachusetts.
 * More coming soon.

 ## Documentation